-

 Amenities

-The yacht features a well-equipped gym, allowing her guests to keep up their fitness regimes at sea.
+A gym with all the latest equipment allows her guests to keep their workout routines while at sea.
 For the ultimate relaxation experience, the yacht plays host to a luxury spa.
 Waterfront living can be enjoyed to the fullest, thanks to a large beach club and connecting swim platform with plenty of space for sitting back and admiring the sea views.
-A sumptuous cinema suite allows for movie nights at sea and also a dancefloor, where her owner and their guests can enjoy party nights.
+Full cinema facilities ensure five-star entertainment and also luxury yacht Pelorus plays host to a complete dancefloor.
 The yacht features a tender garage with storage for a range of toys and accessories.
-Air conditioning offers increased on-board comfort, while underwater lights create a dazzling light display when the sun goes down and an elevator makes the yacht fully-accessible.
-Pelorus also features deck jacuzzi which provides excellent views.
+An elevator makes the yacht fully-accessible, while air conditioning offers increased on-board comfort and underwater lights will turn plenty of heads when the sun goes down.
+Pelorus also features a deck jacuzzi for cooling off.

 Member of the World's Biggest Yachts Club